dr-aman-sharma/Data-Science/Weather-Forecast-Project/README.md

 | dir_cos | 0.115 |
 | dir_sin | 0.107 |

-This indicates that:
-- forecast magnitude itself strongly influences forecast bias,
-- wind direction contains important residual information,
-- desert terrain contributes strongly to systematic forecast error.
+This indicates, that forecast magnitude itself strongly influences forecast bias.
+We also observe that desert terrain contributes strongly to systematic forecast error, and wind direction contains important residual information,

----

-# Operational Deployment Discussion
+# Discussion

-If deploying this model on an autonomous drone flying across mixed terrain, I would want additional information such as:
+If deploying this model on an autonomous drone flying across mixed terrain, I would want to add additional information such as: land-use information, higher-resolution weather forecasts, pressure and temperature information.
+I would also likely retrain the model continuously using incoming flight data.
+An estimate of uncertainty is missing which i would like to add for safer operational deployment.

-- elevation and terrain slope,
-- land-use information,
-- higher-resolution weather forecasts,
-- pressure and temperature fields,
-- real-time onboard sensor measurements,
-- forecast lead time,
-- wind gust forecasts.

-I would also likely:
-- retrain models continuously using incoming flight data,
-- use separate models for different terrain regions,
-- incorporate spatial information from nearby locations,
-- estimate uncertainty for safer operational deployment.

----

-# Assumptions

-Some assumptions made during this work:

-- ERA5 reanalysis was treated as ground truth.
-- Forecast and ERA5 timestamps were assumed correctly aligned after timezone normalization.
-- Terrain was simplified into discrete categories.
+Assumptions: ERA5 reanalysis was treated as ground truth.
+I assumed Forecast and ERA5 timestamps to be correctly aligned after timezone normalization.
+Terrain was oversimplified into discrete categories.
-- Wind speed correction was modeled independently at each hourly timestep.

----

-# Limitations

-Some limitations of the current approach are:

-- only one year of data was used,
-- only 10 locations were included,
-- extreme wind events remain difficult to predict,
-- wind direction correction was not fully implemented,
-- spatial relationships between locations were not explicitly modeled.

----
+Limitations: I used only one year of data.
+Only 10 locations were included.
+Extreme wind events were difficult to predict.
+I did not have time to implement wind direction correction.

 # What I Would Do With More Time

-Given more time, I would:

-- implement full wind direction correction,
-- use additional meteorological variables,
-- test gradient boosting / XGBoost models,
-- study forecast lead-time dependence,
-- include uncertainty estimation,
-- incorporate spatial and topographic information,
-- evaluate performance during extreme weather events.

----
+Given more time, I would implement full wind direction correction.
+I would use additional meteorological variables, test gradient boosting / XGBoost models, study forecast lead-time dependence, include uncertainty estimation, evaluate performance during extreme weather events.

 # Conclusion

-This project showed that machine learning based residual correction can significantly improve wind forecast quality across multiple terrain types and seasons.

-The model reduced RMSE and MAE consistently while also reducing systematic forecast bias.
+This project showed that a simple machine learning based residual correction can significantly improve wind forecast quality across multiple terrain types and seasons.
+The model reduced RMSE and MAE consistently.
 The analysis also showed that both terrain and season strongly affect forecast performance.
 Overall, the results suggest that terrain-aware ML post-processing can be useful for improving operational wind forecasting systems.